nisheetpatel/research/src/site/notes/Navigation task serotonin mice.md

 Define the phase of the wallpaper as $\theta$, where $\theta\in[0,\ 2\pi]$.

+> [!danger] Skip for v0
+> I suggest that we skip the wallpaper phase manipulation for our first attempt to make things simpler.
+It would unnecessarily complicate the task generation and honestly, I'm not 100% certain that it would be possible.

 ##### Pseudocode

 - Sample a random time step $t_\text{switch}$